-Lafayette Blue Springs State Park experiences its highest visitation in the summer months, between Memorial Day and Labor Day, consistent with trends at other swimming destinations throughout the region.
-The campground frequently reaches maximum occupancy during holiday weekends and usage is sparse on weekdays.
-The majority of campground users are paddlers of Suwannee River Wilderness Trail.
+Lafayette Blue Springs State Park experiences its highest visitation in the summer months, between Memorial Day and Labor Day, likely due to the enticement of cooling spring waters.
+The campground is usually full during holiday weekends and usage is sparse on weekdays.
+The majority of campground users are Suwannee River Wilderness Trail paddlers.